Prxst1ge/Kele_Asg1/README.md

     * Return to the Main Menu and select **Collections** to view your unlocked progress.
 You will see the individual ingredient cards you collected, plus the final completion card unlocked after finishing the entire hunt.
 8.  **Replay for Best Time:**
     * Players are able to restart the treasure hunt from the beginning at any time to attempt to get a better total completion time.

+### D. Additional Feature

+10. **Viewing Collections:**
+    * Players are able to to go the online website to check for where they are on the leaderboard and learn more about kele heritage if they want to.

 ## 3. 📱 Platform Support